dreamcatchme/documentation-markdown/api/pyota/FetchTX.md

 <h2>Fetching the total balance using a seed</h2>

-<p>In order to fetch transactions we first need to make a selection of what transactions we want to look for.
+<p>In order to fetch transactions first make a selection of what transactions you want to look for.
 A common use case would be to fetch transactions by providing a single address, or all addresses belonging to a certain seed.
 If you&#39;ve initialized your library with a seed you can simply run the get_inputs method to fetch all addresses with transactions belonging to your seed:</p>

 <pre><code>addresses = api.get_inputs()
 </code></pre>